 Reinforcement Theory is put into practice in many businesses and organizations.
 Here are some examples of how the elements of it might be used:

-• Examples of negative reinforcement: a manager might provide verbal reminders or schedule meetings if a target is in danger of not being met.
+• Examples of negative reinforcement: a leader might provide verbal reminders or schedule meetings if a target is in danger of not being met.
 Their team wishes to avoid these reminders and meetings, so they work harder to meet the target.
-Alternatively, overtime might be expected if a deadline is not met, so employees work harder within office hours to ensure that they do not have to work evenings and weekends.
+Alternatively, overtime might be expected if a deadline is not met, so employees work harder within office hours to ensure they do not have to work evenings and weekends.

 • Punishment is usually used as a last resort in the workplace.
 Examples include the docking of pay or disciplinary action if an employee does not show up for work.